hackclub/hackclub/workshops/login_auth/readme.md

 <img src="https://cloud-l38zbxdt7.vercel.app/14.png">

-So, this is the database in which you can record users for restricted login 🔒.
+So in this way you can record users for restricted login 🔒.

 Now at last if you need hosting for your app you can choose any hosting providers like [Github](https://github.com/), [Vercel](https://vercel.com/) and even [Firebase](https://firebase.google.com/).